 The underwriter is: NZI, a business division of IAG New Zealand Limited.
-As with all insurance, this cover has limitations and is subject to certain exclusions and terms and conditions.
+This cover has limitations and is subject to certain exclusions with terms and conditions.

 How do I get paid for the services I provide to you?

 I am required to tell you about commissions and other benefits that I have received or will or may receive in relation to the services that I provide to you.
-I must tell you these things before I give you advice and/ or provide a service or, if that is not practicable, as soon as practicable after I give you that advice and/ or provide that service.
+I must tell you these things before I give you advice and/ or provide a service.

-Safensure NZ Ltd receive commissions from the providers on those products we recommend and you take out.
+SAFENSURE receive commissions from the providers on those products we recommend and you take out.
 The amount of commission based on the premium you pay.
 More detail is provided at the time our advice is given.
-From time to time , product providers may also reward us for business we provide to them.
-They may give us tickets to events, hampers or other incentives.

 If you purchase product from us and cancel it within 24 months and the product provider requires us to payback the commission we received, then we reserve the right to charge you a cancellation fee equivalent to a reasonable value of the work we have performed in providing this advice.
 An indication of such a cancellation fee amount will be advised at the time our advice is provided to you.